Achim Steiner: Oxford Martin School, 2016–2017

 Upon leaving UNEP, Steiner was appointed director of the Oxford Martin School, a post he took up in September 2016.
 In addition to his role at the University of Oxford, Steiner was appointed Envoy of the Chair of the Platform on Disaster Displacement by the Federal Government of Germany in October 2016.

 In late 2015, Reuters reported that Steiner was one of three candidates shortlisted to succeed António Guterres as United Nations High Commissioner for Refugees, alongside Helle Thorning-Schmidt of Denmark, Jasmine Whitbread of the United Kingdom, and Filippo Grandi of Italy; the post eventually went to Grandi.

-United Nations Development Programme, 2017–present
+United Nations Development Programme, 2017–2025

 In April 2017, following consultations with the executive board of the United Nations Development Programme (UNDP), Secretary-General António Guterres appointed Steiner as the programme's new Administrator.
 On 19 April 2017, the United Nations General Assembly confirmed him for a four-year term.

-In November 2018, Guterres also appointed Steiner to co-chair (alongside Maria Ramos) the United Nations' Task Force on Digital Financing of Sustainable Development Goals.
+In November 2018, Guterres also appointed Steiner to co-chair (alongside Maria Ramos) the United Nations Task Force on Digital Financing of Sustainable Development Goals.
+Steiner left the UNDP in June 2025 after concluding two terms.